 The notes are contractually subordinated in right of payment to our existing and future Senior Debt.
-As of March 31, 2000, we had approximately \$4.9 million of Senior Debt.
+As of September 30, 2000, we had approximately \$4.9 million of Senior Debt.
+In addition, in connection with a build-to-suit transaction completed in October 2000, we will incur incremental lease liability over a 16-year term, the present value of which approximates \$46.2 million.
+This liability ranks senior to the notes.
 The indenture does not limit the creation of additional Senior Debt (or any other indebtedness).
-In connection with the expansion of our facilities, we expect that we may significantly increase our Senior Debt in the near future.
-Any significant additional indebtedness incurred may materially adversely impact our ability to service our debt, including the notes.
+Any significant additional Senior Debt incurred may materially adversely impact our ability to service our debt, including the notes.
 Due to the subordination provisions, in the event of our insolvency, funds which we would otherwise use to pay the holders of the notes will be used to pay the holders of Senior Debt to the extent necessary to pay the Senior Debt in full.
 As a result of these payments, our general creditors may recover less, ratably, than the holders of our Senior Debt and such general creditors may recover more, ratably, than the holders of our Senior Debt may, under certain circumstances, restrict or prohibit us from making payments on the notes.